 Successful vaccination programs have combined education for health-care workers, publicity and education targeted toward potential recipients, a plan for identifying persons at high risk (usually by medical-record review), and efforts to remove administrative and financial barriers that prevent persons from receiving the vaccine.
+Vaccination programs should include the patient groups and their caretakers.
 Persons for whom influenza vaccine is recommended can be identified and vaccinated in the settings described in the following paragraphs.